AlexanderJDupree/ChocAn/README.md

 Chocoholics Anonymous is an organization commited to treating those afflicted with addictions to chocolate in all of its glorious forms.
 The software contained in this repository assists in the delivery and accountability of ChocAn services to Members of the ChocAn network.

-( It's a group software project for CS300 - Elements of Software Engineer, at Portland State University )
+( It's a group software project for CS300 - Elements of Software Engineering, at Portland State University )

 ## Project Goals

-For detailed analysis of the ChocAn project please see the following documents.
+For a detailed analysis of the ChocAn project please see the following documents.

 * [Requirements](docs/ChocAn-Requirements.pdf)
 * [Design](docs/ChocAn-Design.pdf)